 10.1 While students are encouraged to resolve any concerns or complaints they may have arising from their status as a student of the University, nothing in this policy detracts from the right of a student to access any other appeal or complaint mechanism available to the student as legislated in the relevant State or Territory.
 If any external process is initiated, the internal appeal or complaint process will be terminated.

-10.2 Following exhaustion of internal appeal or complaint management processes, in the case of matters for which there is no specific external independent arbiter, a student can appeal to the University Visitor, who is an independent arbiter, external to the University.
-Any such appeal must be made in accordance with the Review by the University Visitor of Appeals or Complaints by Students Policy.
+10.2 Following exhaustion of the internal appeal processes, in the case of matters for which there is no external avenue of appeal, or complaint mechanism available, a student can request an independent review in accordance with the Independent Review of Student Appeals or Complaints Policy.

 |30 November 2016||Minor||Higher Education Standards Framework (Threshold Standards) 2015 compliance review amendments|

 |29 November 2017||Minor||Consequential change to section 9.3 arising from amendments to the 2018 Academic Regulations|

 |28 November 2018||Major||Reviewed according to the Academic Board Policy Development and Review Schedule|